jceb/vimrc/ipi/session/README.md

 This option controls the location of your session scripts.
 Its default value is `~/.vim/sessions` (on UNIX) or `~\vimfiles\sessions` (on Windows).
 If you don't mind the default you don't have to do anything; the directory will be created for you.
 Note that a leading `~` is expanded to your current home directory (`$HOME` on UNIX, `%USERPROFILE%` on Windows).

+### The `g:session_default_name` option

+The name of the default session without directory or filename extension (you'll never guess what the default is).

+### The `g:session_extension` option

+The filename extension of session scripts.
+This should include the dot that separates the basename from the extension.
+Defaults to '.vim'.

 ### The `g:session_autoload` option

 By default this option is set to `'prompt'`.
-This means that when you start Vim without opening any files and the `default` session script exists, the session plug-in will ask whether you want to restore your default session.
+This means that when you start Vim without opening any files and the default session script exists, the session plug-in will ask whether you want to restore your default session.
 When you set this option to `'yes'` and you start Vim without opening any files the default session will be restored without a prompt.
 To completely disable automatic loading you can set this option to `'no'`.

 ### The `g:session_autosave` option

 By default this option is set to `'prompt'`.
 When you've opened a session and you quit Vim, the session plug-in will ask whether you want to save the changes to your session.
 Set this option to `'yes'` to always automatically save open sessions when you quit Vim.
 To completely disable automatic saving you can set this option to `'no'`.

+### The `g:session_autosave_periodic` option

+This option sets the interval in minutes for automatic, periodic saving of active sessions.
+The default is zero which disables the feature.

+Note that when the plug-in automatically saves a session (because you enabled this feature) the plug-in will not prompt for your permission.

+### The `g:session_verbose_messages` option

+The session load/save prompts are quite verbose by default because they explain how to disable the prompts.
+If you find the additional explanation distracting you can lower the verbosity by setting this option to 0 (false) in your [vimrc script] [vimrc].

 ### The `g:session_default_to_last` option